BabylonJS/OldDocumentationSite/content/extensions/ClonerSystem/RandomEffector.md

 So what does an Effector generally?
 It influences properties of the clones cloned by a Cloner.
 The RandomEffector can influence all transfomation properties (scale/rotation/position) with repeatable random values.
 Different random sequences can be achieved with a different **seed** value.
 The randomEffector can serve more than one cloner but it has only one property to control the strength of the random values.
 Therefore each cloner has a property **sensitivity** to accept either all or only a portion of the cloners strength.

-Note: the scaling transformation will be done in two different ways depending on the property **uniformScale**: if this property is set to true, only one random value will be used for all three scaling components (x,y,z).
+*Note:* the scaling transformation will be done in two different ways depending on the property **uniformScale**: if this property is set to true, only one random value will be used for all three scaling components (x,y,z) and the y/z componets of the **scale property** will be ignored.
 If set to false, each direction is scaled independently with an extra random value.

 ## Example